seoulstice/bike_share/README.md

 ## Instructions

 Iterations 0-9 must be completed in order to consider the project complete.
-Please use TDD throughout.
+Please TDD throughout.
 Tests are expected for all features and all models.

 ## Base Expectations